A Skip to content

 • Safe Work Practices: Promote safe work practices, including maintaining a clean and organized work environment and avoiding shortcuts.

-The statistics from 2024 highlight the ongoing issue of falls from working at heights in Western Canada.
-By understanding the causes and implementing effective preventive measures, together we can work towards reducing the number of injuries and fatalities associated with working at heights.
+Fall from height statistics from 2024 show that falls while working at heights are still a serious issue in Western Canada.
+By understanding what causes these incidents and taking the right preventive measures, we can work together to reduce the number of injuries and fatalities associated with working at heights.

 Next article Essential Fall Protection Gear: Top 10 Must-Have Items for Workers at Heights